 For a Catholic Council like Trent or Vatican I to declare inspiration for these books shows that God is not controlling these councils.

 The Apocrypha Has a DANGEROUS FALSE Forgiveness MessagePrayer is good with fasting and alms: more than to lay up treasures of gold: for alms delivereth from death, and the same is that which purgeth away sins, and maketh to find mercy and life everlasting (Tobias 12:8,9).That passage proves the Apocrypha has a dangerous FALSE plan of salvation, which can never produce true salvation and deliverance from sin addictions.
 Its false gospel centers around alms for: deliverance from death, purging away sins and enabling one to find mercy and everlasting life, which is never the message of the Lord Jesus or his apostles!

 Considering all the adverse effects of tradition, of which the Apocrypha is a result, one can see why Jesus refuted tradition and error as He did, Mt.
 15:1-14; Mk.
 7:6-13; Lk.
 11:37-52; Mt.
 16:6,12!
 Christians who desire to please God first and not man should unhesitatingly give logical reasons why the Apocrypha is not inspired as they "speak the truth in love" (Eph.
-4:15) and "contend for the faith which was once delivered unto the saints" (Jude 3).
-Reject the Apocrypha as being inspired for your own good!
+4:15) and contend for God's truth.
+Go by the Bible ALONE and reject the Apocrypha as being inspired for your own good!

 Former Roman Catholic

 The KJV Only Cult

 PO Box 265